 Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

-This page contains previous commentaries on the subject of asset protection based on recent news items, recently discovered books or websites, and new or “reborn” asset protection products discovered by WIL’s research team.
-While these commentaries – and even their cumulative sum – are hardly exhaustive, we believe they will alert and remind our readers of the always-pressing need for implementation of a sound asset protection plan, encourage critical analysis of the various means of asset protection that are available, and help stimulate creativity in the implementation of one’s chosen strategy.
+While the commentaries on these pages – even when considered as a whole – are hardly exhaustive, we believe they will alert and remind our readers of the always-pressing need for implementation of a sound asset protection plan, encourage critical analysis of the various means of asset protection that are available, and help stimulate creativity in the implementation of one’s chosen strategy.

-13 November, 2004 Tax Avoidance Still Legal
+Tax Avoidance Still Legal

 Summary : The IRS tries hard to blur the distinction between tax avoidance and tax evasion, but the former – using all applicable statutes, codes, regulations and rulings to minimize one’s tax payments – is still legal.
 However; it is important that the contracts and arrangements have actual economic substance.
 Otherwise the setup may be deemed a paper shuffle or alter ego, with the tax savings lost.

-15 October, 2004 “Doctrine of Disbelief”
+“Doctrine of Disbelief”

 Summary : Some offshore asset protection setups are implausible on their face.
-E.g., why would someone gift a fortune to an offshore entity with no compensating exchange of value?
+Example: Why would someone gift a fortune to an offshore entity with no compensating exchange of value?
 In these cases U.S. courts have invoked the so-called “Doctrine of Disbelief” and laid the burden of proof on a defendant to prove an arrangement is in fact as it appears.
 Carefully document all relationships and transactions with an offshore entity in order to be able to provide such proof.

-20 August, 2004 Reporting Requirements Revisited
+Reporting Requirements Revisited

-9 July, 2004 Foundation Fuss
+Foundation Fuss

 Summary : Several jurisdictions have implemented legislation allowing for the registration of private foundations, or soon will.
 When are foundations most useful, and when are they cost effective?
 A brief look.

-2 July, 2004 Domestic APTs?
+USA-Based Domestic APTs?

 Summary : Several U.S. states have enacted legislation that specifically allows for the creation of a domestic asset protection trust (more specifically, an irrevocable, self-settled spendthrift trust).
 We find the advantages of these trusts to be more theoretical than practical.
 On the other hand, the theoretical advantages of U.S. based asset protection trusts do exist, and with much more force, offshore.
 Why go with the inferior service?

-15 June, 2004 Data Security
+Data Security

 Summary : With very modest efforts to educate yourself on computer and data security, you can drastically reduce the risk of your private information being misappropriated.
 Data protection is an element of asset protection.
 Some resources to help you get started are provided.

-4 June, 2004 Where Can One Find Financial Self-Defense Coaching?
+Where Can One Find Financial Self-Defense Coaching?

 Summary : In the U.S. the complexity of the tax code, the cost of legal advice, and the possibility of large penalties for errors all work against serious searching for legal advice on tax matters by the average citizen-tax payer.
 In Europe it appears that finding and accessing useful advice may be more routine.
 W.I.L. offers similar financial “self-defense” which may be appropriate for you.

-Summary : Identity theft – one of the means used by private parties to steel your assets – is one of the fastest growing crimes in the world.
+Summary : Identity theft – one of the means used by private parties to steal your assets – is one of the fastest growing crimes in the world.
 Behind this increase is a complacent attitude towards personal and financial privacy, as well as widespread general use of the Social Security Number for almost everything.
 Here are some simple steps that everyone can take to protect themselves from identity theft.

-19 May, 2004 Follow the Wealthy
+Follow the Wealthy

 Summary : According to the IRS the wealthiest of U.S. citizens and residents continue to pay the lion’s share of U.S. taxes.
 Many wealthy individuals are responding by expatriating, taking their assets with them.
 Whether you are already planning your “escape,” or want to prepare for the worst in advance, the more wealth you have invested offshore, the more viable the expatriation option becomes.
 Financial survival requires action, but where there’s WIL, there’s a way.

-13 November, 2004 – TAX AVOIDANCE STILL LEGAL
+TAX AVOIDANCE STILL LEGAL

 For the past several years the U.S. Internal Revenue Service has been aggressively attacking what they call “abusive tax shelters.”
 As a result, the historical difference between legal tax avoidance and illegal tax evasion has become obfuscated – all aggressive tax reduction measures are now tainted with a “stay away from or else” aroma.